 Receivables are recorded when billed or accrued and represent claims against third parties that will be settled in cash.
-The carrying value of receivables, net of the allowance for doubtful accounts, if any, represents their estimated net realizable value.
-The allowance for doubtful accounts is estimated based on historical collection trends, type of customer, the age of outstanding receivables and existing economic conditions.
-If events or changes in circumstances indicate that specific receivable balances may be impaired, further consideration is given to the collectability of those balances and the allowance is adjusted accordingly.
-Past due receivable balances are written-off when internal collection efforts have been unsuccessful in collecting the amount due.
-At June 30, 2023, management evaluated the collectability of accounts receivable, which is primarily due from the District, and estimated an allowance of \$44,900 for doubtful accounts.
+The carrying value of receivables, net of the allowance for credit losses, if any, represents their estimated net realizable value.
+The estimation of the allowance is based on an analysis of historical loss experience, management's assessment of current conditions and reasonable and supportable expectation of future conditions.
+The Partnership assesses collectability by pooling receivables where similar characteristics exist and evaluates receivables individually when specific customer balances do not share similar risk characteristics with the pools.
+Credit losses are recognized when collection accounts receivables are no longer reasonably assured.
+At June 30, 2024 management evaluated the collectability of accounts receivable, which is primarily due from the District, and estimated an allowance of \$52,453 for credit losses, an increase of \$7,541 from the allowance of \$44,912 established at June 30, 2023.